 By Bicycle From Pontorson To Mont-Saint-Michel:

 You can rent a bike, or use a bicycle touring company to ride the 5.5 miles (12 km) from Pontorson to Mont-Saint-Michel along the designated bike path.
 Imagine riding with Mont Saint Michel in view!
-There are designated places to park and lock your bicycles.
+There are designated places to park and lock your bicycles once you arrive at Mont St Michel.

 The Shuttle/ The “Navette” To Mont Saint Michel

-Once you have parked, you can either walk about 50 minutes on the footbridge or take the free shuttle (about 12 minutes) which picks you up in front of the Tourist Information Centre.
-The shuttle to le Mont Saint Michel is called “le Passeur” and runs every 15 minutes every day of the year.
+Once you have parked, you can either walk about 50 minutes along pathways and the footbridge or take the shuttle (about 12 minutes) which picks you up in front of the Tourist Information Centre.
+The shuttle to Mont Saint Michel is called “le Passeur” and runs every 15 minutes every day of the year.
 “Le Passeur” drops you off on the bridge just in front of Mont-Saint-Michel.
 This is also where you will find it for the return trip to the parking area.

 The navette is a reversible bus.
 There are driving controls at both ends of the bus.
 The driver gets to the destination, gets out and drives away in the other direction.